biometricITC/cPP-biometrics/4_Methodology/EA_Peform.md

 Details of flow of genuine and imposter attempt or transaction to measure the error rates shall be reported.
 The same flow shall be applied to all test subjects.

+The developer shall maintain a log file in which each interaction with the TOE is recorded.
+The log shall include all test attempts, preprative or practice attempts, set-up procedure (e.g. setting a threshold) and maintenance activities (e.g. cleaning a sensor).
+Such a log file can be very useful to make sure the testing was conducted following the test flow.

 3.Sample exclusion criteria